berito/cv_project_2/README.md

 ## Project Description:
+*It's a web application built on the Flask framework, incorporating a model trained using transfer learning with VGG16.*
 *Developed a model to classify diseases affecting Tomato plants based on images of their leaves.*
 *Utilized deep learning techniques to analyze leaf images and identify specific disease types.*
 *Implemented using TensorFlow, the model achieved accurate disease classification for effective plant health monitoring.*